edgardomortiz/Captus/docs/content/assembly/extract/report.md

 {{% notice note %}}

 - If your result contains more than one marker type, the report will include a separete heatmap for each marker type as well as a global heatmap for all marker types.
-- If there are multiple overlapping hits, only the information about the best hit (the hit with the highest `Length-weighted score`) will be shown, except for the `Hit count (paralogs)`.
+- If there are multiple overlapping hits, only the information about the best hit (the hit with the highest `Length-weighted score`) will be shown, except for the `Total Hits (Copies)`.
 - Information about loci/markers that were not recovered in all samples, or samples where not all loci/markers were recovered, will not appear in the report.
 {{% /notice %}}